arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 When using any of these methods, the board will perform a clean shutdown and then automatically restart within a few seconds.

-If you need to keep the board powered off while using these methods, you must disconnect the power source immediately after the screen goes black and before the restart sequence begins.
+If you need to keep the board powered off while using these methods, you must disconnect the power source immediately after observing the shutdown indicator (the screen goes black in SBC mode or the shell disconnects in PC-hosted mode) and before the restart sequence begins.

 The timing is important when using these auto-restart methods.
-You have only a brief window after the screen goes black to disconnect power safely.
+You have only a brief window after the shutdown indicator to safely disconnect power.
 If you wait too long, the system will begin its reboot sequence.

 In case of power disconnection by the source:

-- For boards powered via USB-C®, unplug the USB-C® cable once the screen goes black
+- For boards powered via USB-C®, unplug the USB-C® cable once the shutdown indicator happens
-- When using the *VIN* pin for power with a 7-24 VDC input, disconnect your external power supply once the screen goes black
+- When using the *VIN* pin for power with a 7-24 VDC input, disconnect your external power supply once the shutdown indicator happens
-- If your board receives power from the 5 V pin, disconnect the 5 V power supply once the screen goes black
+- If your board receives power from the 5 V pin, disconnect the 5 V power supply once the shutdown indicator happens

-In SBC mode with a USB-C® dongle, disconnect the dongle's power supply after the screen goes black.
+In SBC mode with a USB-C® dongle, disconnect the dongle's power supply after the shutdown indicator happens.

 #### Emergency Shutdown & Best Practices